Computer Science (COMP) 495

 Area of Study: Science

-Prerequisite: Permission from the course professor and completion of all required computing credits for the Bachelor of Science in Computing and Information Systems, or for the Bachelor of Arts in Information Systems.
+Prerequisite: Permission from the course professor and completion of all required computing credits for the Bachelor of Science in Computing and Information Systems.
 Students are strongly encouraged to take COMP494, a new course on research methods, before doing their final projects.

 Faculty: Faculty of Science and Technology